posit-dev/great-docs/README.md

 ### MCP Server Reference

 If your package ships an [MCP](https://modelcontextprotocol.io/) server, Great Docs generates structured reference pages for every tool, resource, and prompt it exposes.
 Parameters, types, required/optional markers, and descriptions are extracted automatically from your server definitions.
+Both standard MCP and [FastMCP](https://gofastmcp.com/) servers are detected automatically.

 ### Terminal Recordings

 Teach your CLI visually with Termshow: record terminal sessions, edit them in a browser-based visual editor, and embed the results as animated SVG players in your documentation.
 Recordings are lightweight, theme-aware, and play inline without JavaScript dependencies.
 It so incredibly useful in onboarding guides, tutorials, and landing pages.

+### Lightbox

+Any image can expand into a focused, full-screen view.
+Add a `.lightbox` class to a single image or set `lightbox: auto` on a page to enlarge them all.
+The viewer supports zoom and panning, multi-image galleries with a filmstrip, captions and credits, dark-mode variants, image annotations, before/after comparison, and a copy/download toolbar.
+Assets load automatically, so there's nothing to install or enable.

 ### Dark Mode